JeddakofJasoom/Windows_Deployment_Automation/README.md

 # Windows_Deployment_Automation
-Scripts and answer files to automate worsktation deployment for Windows 10 and 11 operating systems in a professional setting.
+Powershell script(s) to run at initial logon for new windows 11 machines in workgroup setting.
+See latest version for most current iteration.

+Notes: this is primarily for internal use, but has no confidential or identifying information other than USA and EST & CST time zones.

-Currently this is set for my use only, until I'm confident on security concerns for posting scripts publicly.
-NO confidential information is listed in any scripts listed on this repository, ever.
+*** NO confidential information is listed in any scripts listed on this repository, ever. ***